 (c) Third, the court must analyse whether, objectively, the restriction of the constitutional right falls within any of the enumerated purposes under Art 14(2)(a).
 This must be established by showing a nexus between the purpose of the restriction and one of the enumerated purposes.

-90 The Court of Appeal in Jolovan Wham further elaborated at [33] that “[i]n the final analysis, it is imperative to appreciate that a balance must be found between the competing interests at stake”.
-The first appellant argues that the requirement of a “balance” here resembles the balancing exercise undertaken in proportionality analysis.
 However, the “balance” referred to in Jolovan Wham appears to be quite different from the balancing exercise in proportionality analysis.
 The Court of Appeal in Jolovan Wham, in holding that “a balance must be found between the competing interests at stake”, followed that statement by noting that “the idea of achieving a balance between a constitutional right and a constitutionally permitted derogation is not novel to our law” [emphasis added].
-It went on to cite the cases of Chee Siok Chin at [2] and Attorney-General v Ting Choon Meng and another appeal [2017] 1 SLR 373 (“Ting Choon Meng”) at [120] as support for the presence of this idea in Singapore law.
+It went on to cite the cases of Chee Siok Chin at [2] and Attorney-General v Ting Choon Meng and another appeal [2017] 1 SLR 373 (“Ting Choon Meng”)at [120] as support for the presence of this idea in Singapore law.

 91 Chee Siok Chin is the very same case in which V K Rajah J held at [87] that the notion of proportionality had never been part of the common law or Singapore law on judicial review.
 Thus, the “balance” referred to by Rajah J at [2] is not the balancing conducted under proportionality analysis.
 Rather, the “balance” referred to in Chee Siok Chin is one required by Art 14 itself such that a proposed restriction on the right can be said to be “necessary or expedient”.
-This interpretation is supported by the Court of Appeal’s observation in Ting Choon Meng at [120] (also cited in Jolovan Wham) that the question is “whether the balance between the right to free speech and the protection of public order has been struck in a “necessary or expedient” manner”.
+This interpretation is supported by the Court of Appeal’s observation in Ting Choon Meng at [120] (also cited in Jolovan Wham)that the question is “whether the balance between the right to free speech and the protection of public order has been struck in a “necessary or expedient” manner”.

 (4) The criminal defamation provisions are constitutionally valid under Art 14(2)(a)